ndsurgenor/moonshot/README.md

 ![PhotoComments](docs/fts-photo-comments.png)

 - The resuable Comment component renders a comment form and all user comments below the related image
+- Clicking the 'add' button is not possible until text has actually been added to the form
-- Adding a comment causes a Comment component with the relevant info to immdeiately display below the Add Comment form
+- Adding a comment causes a Comment component with the relevant info to immediately display below the Add Comment form
 - Comments are displayed with the reusable Avatar component allowing access to that user's profile
+- Clicking 'Edit' below an owned comment caused the form to render in place so changes can be made

 #### Profile
 > &bull; 5.5 - User Story: as a Site User I want to be able to access a personalised profile page so that I can add an avatar, personal bio and equipment details